Indenofluorene: [2,1-b] IF

 Similarly to the [2,1 - a] IF, [2,1 - b] IFs show a mirror plain of symmetry and strong biradical character.
 The first reduction of the fully conjugated methyl appended [2,1 - b] IF occurs at -1.13 V and the second reduction is at -2.03 V.

 [2,1-c] IF

-Like the other [2,1] isomers, this version also shows mirror plane symmetry, and similar to the [1,2-a] IF, there is very little know about this molecule.
+Like the other [2,1-a] isomers, this version also shows mirror plane symmetry, and compared to the [1,2-a]IF, there is some notable progress for this isomer.
+Fully conjugated formally antiaromatic [2,1-c]IF derivatives were first reported in 2013 by the Haley group, and later in 2020 and 2022 by the Das and Podlech research groups, respectively.
+In 2023, Das and Pandey et al. reported unsymmetrically disubstituted [2,1-c]IF derivatives as well as the first push-pull [2,1-c]IF derivative.
+The authors reported ambipolar charge transport for [2,1-c]IF systems, exhibiting balanced hole and electron mobilities on the order of 10^{−3} cm^{2} V^{−1} s^{−1}.

 Applications

 Overall the applications for IFs are anticipated to be as replacement for fullerenes in organic electronic systems such as OLEDs, OFETs, and OPVCs.
 However, as IFs have been sparsely studied, to this point, actual applications and integration into products have yet to be achieved.
 Not all of the IF regioisomers are suited to incorporation into organic electronics mostly owing to difficult synthesis and instability.
 However, as research progresses, advances in synthesis are sure to be made.
 Similarly, as molecular libraries expand, trends in stability and electron carrying ability are likely to develop.